AliMuhammadAsad/Grad-Chronicles/README.md

 Grad Chronicles is a repository for more of the important courses, if not all (important is subjective to me over here), that I have taken in my undergrad life.
 This repository keeps everything easily accessible, and organized.

+---

+### Some Notes by the Author (the legend that is me)

+**143** Credits Taken by Graduation, including **9 CS Electives** (one of which I was a Teaching Assistant for without ever taking the course xD).
+I took Web Development too but it didn't have much content that I would put here tbh.

+Overall when I reflect on my degree, and how I've spent my time at uni, I'm glad at how everything worked out.
+I ventured into CS as a fallback option, without any clue of what I wanted to do, and explored the shit out of it.
+Did sofware engineering and web development (not for me lols), AI - Machine Learning - Deep Learning - Data Sciences - Large Language Models - Probabilistic Graph Models - Reinforcement Learning - Generative AI - basically the complete stream of AI (yayyy this is for me though), Robotics (very much for me), and pure theoretical foundational mathematics (Real Analysis and Mathematical Foundations - in love with maths).
+And i'm glad at everything I did.
+I do believe I lived uni to its fullest, and I don't think I have any regrets at this point.
+It was quite tough at times, but the friends and ppl I met along the way made it all worthwhile.
+Here's to the HU Community, the friends I had, and the future generations to come at HU. **I was, and will remain a legend.**

+One advice I would have for future viewers of this repo, don't just go after courses just cuz of the grade.
+Like literally explore the shit out of stuff you're interested in, doesn't matter what your timetable looks like, if something seems interesting to you, go after it.
+The best or worst that can happen is you're actually good at it, or you won't be.
+I do not have the highest CGPA over here, nor did I ever get any Dean's List (ppl are surprised by this apparently) mainly due to this cuz I pulled a lot of such stunts in my semesters, but I was never after grades or a Dean's List.
+Just explore the shit out of stuff you're interested in, its worth pursuing.
+Bhaar mein jayein baqi cheezain.
+(I wrote all this at 3 in the night when I was full senti, feel free to judge as much as you want xD i'm not removing this).

 ## Directory Structure
 <!-- <img alt="" src="" width="32px" /> -->
 #### [EE/CE 354/361 - Introduction to Probability and Statistics](CE-EE-361-354-Probability-and-Statistics)